tanrax/micro-fp-tools-js/README.md

-# Micro Functional Programming tools by JavaScript
+# Micro Functional Programming tools for JavaScript

 Simple functional functions common to any development in Typescript or JavaScript.